Perspective | 11 books to get you through Thanksgiving 2020

 Group: How One Therapist and a Circle of Strangers Saved My Life, by Christie Tate

 We could all use a little group therapy to get through the holidays.
-This hilarious memoir about overcoming life struggles with the help of a motley crew of fello patients, will delight — and might even help keep you sane.
+This hilarious memoir about overcoming life struggles with the help of a motley crew of fellow patients, will delight — and might even help keep you sane.

 I’ll Be Seeing You: A Memoir, by Elizabeth Berg